Magnetic Resonance Imaging (MRI) of the Bones, Joints, and Soft Tissues

 When you call to make an appointment, it is extremely important that you inform if any of the following apply to you:

 You have a pacemaker or have had heart valves replaced

-You have any type of implantable pump, such as an insulin pump
+You have any type of implantable pumps, such as an insulin pump

 You have metal plates, pins, metal implants, surgical staples or aneurysm clips